andela/waitress/README.md

     pip install pipenv
     ```

-3. Create a vritual environment with the command
+3. Create a virtual environment with the command

     ```bash
     pipenv shell